Sacha Hughes

 Sacha Hughes (née Jones; born 8 November 1990) is the current New Zealand Fed Cup captain, appointed May 2019.
 She is a former professional New Zealand and Australian tennis player who competed as Sacha Jones.
 Her highest WTA singles ranking is 150, which she reached on 8 October 2012.
 Her highest ITF junior ranking is 11 in the world.
 She attained the No. 1 ranking in New Zealand in 2009 and competed in the ASB Classic, New Zealand's only WTA event, on seven occasions.

 Personal life

 Her father is Australian-born and her mother is a New Zealander.
 She has two older brothers and one older sister.

 In 2014, Jones retired from professional tennis citing a succession of injuries including three stress fractures in her ribs.
 Upon retiring from professional tennis she completed her private pilots license.

 In 2016, she co-founded a website called RealYou, with her friend Stephanie Hughes, which seeks to encourage young women to grow their inner confidence, and offers personal support for the challenges that teenagers experience.
 Praised for openly discussing topics such as depression and body image, Hughes talks openly about her own experiences with such subjects.

-In 2023, she lives in Noosa, Queensland.
+As at 2023, she lives in Noosa, Queensland.